Racial Equity Group

 - Intention to offer a Civil Rights Tour E-term in spring 2021 (was offered, and cancelled due to COVID in 2020)

 - Each staff and faculty member will be encouraged to set one of their professional development goals for the year to connect with a racial equity theme.
 The group also recommends that spring 2021 faculty-staff professional development be focused on anti-racism training.

-- The Chapel theme for grades 6-12 in 2020-21 was finalized: “This is My Story.”
+- The chapel theme for grades 6-12 in 2020-21 was finalized: “This is My Story.”
 Speakers will be invited to reflect on EMS mission to be a learning community where every student “belongs, thrives and lives God’s call,” and share stories of times when they felt they belonged -- and times they didn’t feel they belonged -- to help us all learn about inclusion and how to be more welcoming.
 See YouTube channel for links.

-- EMS regularly reaches out to area experts such as Mark Metzler Sawin, Eastern Mennonite University history professor and expert on local history to help the school understand its history, particulary in terms of race, as well as Mennonites in the Shenandoa Valley.
+- EMS regularly reaches out to area experts such as Mark Metzler Sawin, Eastern Mennonite University history professor and expert on local history to help the school understand its history, particularly in terms of race, as well as Mennonites in the Shenandoah Valley.
 Mark spoke at EMS chapel in January 2020 about EMS history.
 High school history teachers are in conversation with him about curricular content.

 - Further development of library resources and web-based resources for faculty and staff personal education, and curricular support.

-- Reviewing the book Stamped: Racism, Antiracism, and You: A Remix of the National Book Award-winning Stamped from the Beginning by Jason Reynolds and Ibram X. Kendi for possible use in 9th grade US history class.
-Faculty and staff will also be encouraged to read it.
+- Adding Stamped: Racism, Antiracism, and You: A Remix of the National Book Award-winning Stamped from the Beginning by Jason Reynolds and Ibram X. Kendi for 9th grade US history class.

-- Supporting launch of a student-led Anti-Racism Student Association.
+- Launch of a student-led Anti-Racism Student Association.
 Follow the group on Instagram @emhsantiracismsa